MicrosoftDocs/azure-devops-yaml-schema/task-reference/archive-files-v1.md

 **`replaceExistingArchive`** - **Replace existing archive**<br>
 `boolean`.
 Required.
 Default value: `true`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-If an existing archive exists, specify whether to overwrite it.
-Otherwise, files will be added to it.
+Overwrites an existing archive.
+If not specified, files are added to the archive.
 <!-- :::editable-content-end::: -->
 <br>